-- A witness who complies with a notice given to the witness (6) under subsection (2) is entitled to a reasonable amount, decided by an assessor, in respect of any expenses incurred or earnings lost by the witness in so complying. - If an amount is paid under subsection (6) in relation to a witness (7) at a hearing that relates to an offence of which a person is convicted, an assessor may order the offender to pay the State the whole or part of the amount. - (8) Section 53 applies to an order made under subsection (7) as if the order were a compensation reimbursement order.
+- (7) If an amount is paid under subsection (6) in relation to a witness at a hearing of an application that relates to an offence of which a person is convicted, an assessor may order the offender to pay the State the whole or part of the amount. - (8) Section 53 applies to an order made under subsection (7) as if the order were a compensation reimbursement order.